DavidAnderson684/WP-Optimize/readme.txt

 Please show your support for this plugin by giving it [a rating](http://wordpress.org/support/view/plugin-reviews/fields-framework?rate=5#postform)!

 Now hosted at [GitHub](https://github.com/ruhanirabin/WP-Optimize).
-More updated releases and collaboration can be found over there.
+I do not monitor wp forums, so use plugins+support(at)ruhanirabin.com for support questions.

+Please join GitHub and collaborate.

 **MAJOR FEATURES:**

 *   Removal of stale post revisions
 *   Removal of stale unapproved and spam comments
 *   Removal of trshed comments
-*   Clear out the Post Trash
+*   Clear out the post Trash
+*   Mobile device friendly, now you can optimize your site on the go
-*   Automatic Cleanup of all the integrated options (Also uses retention if enabled)
+*   Automatic cleanup of all the integrated options (Also uses retention if enabled)
-*   Ability to keep X number of weeks data when cleaning up (Retention feature)
+*   Ability to keep selected number of weeks data when cleaning up (retention feature)
 *   Removal of all trackbacks and pingbacks
-*   Cleaning up Auto Draft posts
+*   Cleaning up auto draft posts
-*   Removal of Transient options
+*   Removal of transient options
 *   Option to add or remove link on wp admin bar.
 *   Enable/Disable weekly schedules of optimization
 *   Apply native WordPress MySql optimize commands on your database tables without phpMyAdmin or any manual query.